pastanetwork/quart-auth/README.rst

 For the original Quart-Auth features, the `documentation
 <https://quart-auth.readthedocs.io>`_ is the best place to start.

-For the extended features (user data storage), see the examples in this repository:
+For the extended features (mutable current_user), see the examples in this repository:

-- ``examples/extended_auth_demo.py`` - Complete working demo
+- ``examples/extended_auth_demo.py`` - Complete demo with data modification and session-like usage
 - ``examples/README.md`` - Detailed examples documentation

 If you need help, try searching `stack overflow